5: Shiro

 I shrug my shoulders.
 "Death is better than Eris."

 He chuckles at that.
-Perhaps it's the shade, but I like his laughter.
-I haven't heard anyone laugh outside of Earth comedies, or the fake laughter of my metaverse women when I compliment them.
+Perhaps it's the shade, but I like Shiro's laughter.
+I haven't heard anyone laugh outside of Earth comedies, or the fake laughter of my metaverse ladies when I compliment them.
 Eris isn't a place for jollity.

 His chuckle simmers to a satisfied hum.
 I wasn't joking, though.
 I'm not attempting levity in the face of death.
-A parasite living on the brink of starvation yet incapable of killing myself, I'm somehow OK with gently dying at the hands of Eris's cold, like so many Edgers have done before me.
+A parasite living on the brink of starvation yet incapable of killing myself, I'm somehow at peace with the notion of dying at the hands of Eris's cold, like so many Edgers have done before me.

-I lean back against the 'porter's insulation, an elbow on the mattress, not quite close enough to touch the thief, Shiro.
 The shade pulls at my eyelids, but I force myself to stay awake.
+I melt against the 'porter's insulated wall and slide a steadying elbow onto the mattress, not quite close enough to touch Shiro.
 I gaze into red eyes.
 "Are you afraid of dying?"

 Shiro gazes back, then screws his eyes shut like he doesn't want me to see the whirlwind of despair in them.
 "I'm fucking terrified."